nolanlawson/dotjs-2016/readme.md

 ???

-We could have very easily ended up in a future where web sites were optimized for Flash, or for Silverlight, or maybe for both, and you needed plugins to get anything done on the web.
-It could have looked like this.
+We could have very easily ended up in a future where web sites were optimized for Flash, or for Silverlight, or maybe for both.
+Maybe the web would have been segregated based on proprietary technologies.

 "Designed for Flash."
 "Works best in Silverlight!"
 "Java support coming soon."

-You laugh, but in a sense this dystopian future isn't so far from our present reality.
+You laugh, but in a sense this possible future isn't so far from our present reality.
 Because although the web defeated Flash and Silverlight, a new challenger emerged.
 Today we have this: